scailable/sclbl-integration-sdk/postprocessor-python-confidences-example/README.md

 ## Configuration of example postprocessor

-Create a [configuration file](plugin.noresponse.ini.example) at `/opt/networkoptix-metavms/mediaserver/bin/plugins/nxai_plugin/nxai_manager/etc/plugin.noresponse.ini` and add some overrides for the configuration.
+Create a [configuration file](plugin.example.ini.example) at `/opt/networkoptix-metavms/mediaserver/bin/plugins/nxai_plugin/nxai_manager/etc/plugin.example.ini` and add some overrides for the configuration.

 This plugin only supports changing the debug level between DEBUG, INFO, WARNING, ERROR and CRITICAL